Slick Rick: Legal issues

 Slick Rick performs at Halftime of the WNBA Playoffs during the NY Liberty/Las Vegas Aces semi-final game on September 29, 2024.

-On October 6, 2008, Walters was honored on the VH1 Hip Hop Honors show.
-In 2018, he was added to the Bronx Walk of Fame.

 Rapping style

 Walters' style has been commended by music critics.
-Music journalist Peter Shapiro wrote, " 'Children's Story' was important because of its narrative structure and Walter's understanding of how crucial little sonic details—such as his use of a female voice and his yawning rap—were to hip hop style."
+Music journalist Peter Shapiro wrote, Children's Story' was important because of its narrative structure and Walters' understanding of how crucial little sonic details—such as his use of a female voice and his yawning rap—were to hip hop style."

 As Slick Rick, he is largely known for his story raps, such as "Children's Story" and "La Di Da Di".
 Shapiro wrote that Walters "largely introduced the art of narrative into hip hop... none of the spinners of picaresque rhymes who followed did it with the same grace or humor."
-AllMusic stated that he has the "reputation as hip hop's greatest storyteller."
+AllMusic states that he has the "reputation as hip hop's greatest storyteller."
 In the book Check the Technique, Walters is quoted as saying: "I was never the type to say freestyle raps, I usually tell a story, and to do that well I've always had to work things out beforehand."
 Kool Moe Dee commented that "Slick Rick raised the lost art of hip hop storytelling to a level never seen again."
 Devin the Dude noted that Slick Rick's "Indian Girl" is a good example of the type of humor that existed in hip hop's golden era, and Peter Shapiro said that "he was funnier than Rudy Ray Moore or Redd Foxx."

-Walters retains some English pronunciations, which led Shapiro to say that Walters raps in the "Queen's English".
-O.C. states: "The Great Adventures of Slick Rick is one of the greatest albums ever... the stuff he was just saying on there, it was so clear.. the [clear] syllable dude was Slick Rick for me".
+Walters retains some British pronunciations, which led Shapiro to say that Walters raps in the "Queen's English".
+O.C. states: "The Great Adventures of Slick Rick is one of the greatest albums ever... the stuff he was just saying on there, it was so clear... the [clear] syllable dude was Slick Rick for me".
 He is also renowned for his unique "smooth, British-tinged flow" which contains distinct structures.
 In the book How to Rap, it is noted that on the song "I Own America", he "puts a rest on almost every other 1-beat so that each set of two lines begins with a rest."
 Kool Moe Dee stated that, "Rick accomplished being totally original at a time when most MCs were using very similar cadences."
 He has what is described as "singsong cadences"; Andy Cat of Ugly Duckling mentions that Slick Rick uses a melodic delivery on the track "Hey Young World".
-Walters is also known to use punch ins extensively, especially in his story rhymes as different characters; Kool Moe Dee says Walters used "multi-voices to portray multiple characters."
+Walters is also known to use punch ins extensively, especially in his story rhymes as different characters; According to Kool Moe Dee, Walters used "multi-voices to portray multiple characters".